800-830-7570

 Higher Education Certified Credit Professional II

-Duration: 9 hours
+Duration: 8 hours

 Program Overview

-The HECCP II Certification Program is an advanced higher education credit course designed for the advanced credit professional, credit collector or credit manager.
-This course immerses the participant in the deepest level of school and student credit engagement and recovery.
+• The HECCP II Certification Program is a higher education course designed for the advanced credit professional, credit collector or credit manager.

-The courses in this program include a study of effective language, Credit recovery strategies, compliance awareness, legal definitions and credit professional health and wellness.
+• The courses in this program include a study of effective language, credit recovery strategies, compliance awareness, legal definitions and credit professional health and wellness.

 Learning Outcomes

-Certification through the HECCP II program demonstrates that you, the Higher Education Credit Professional, are a subject matter expert (SME) with advanced level training in higher education loan programs, receivables management, consumer protection laws and best collection practices.
-It distinguishes managers who have been trained in core competencies to professionally administer their department.
+• Certification through the HECCP II program demonstrates that you, the Higher Education Credit Professional, are a Subject Matter Expert (SME) with advanced level training in higher education loan programs, receivables management, consumer protection laws and best collection practices.

 Course Agenda